 If you can leave the cozy Windsor Court cocoon long enough to venture out, two of New Orleans’ most beloved dining venues are right across the street.
 At one end of the spectrum is the elegant Restaurant August, owned by celebrity chef John Besh; at the other end is Mother’s, a hole in the wall famous for its po-boys, gumbo and other Cajun and Creole standbys.

 Our Family Vacation Consultants are happy to help you plan a complete vacation, including kid-friendly accommodations, guides, activities and more.
-Visit My Trip Planner and send us a request.
+Visit our Connect with a Travel Advisor page and send us a request.

 Editor’s Note: Windsor Court provided a media package for Ciao Bambino to review the hotel.
 As always, our opinions are our own.
 Photos by Lisa Frederick except where noted.